Chris Newman (footballer): 2006 season

 2006 was a disappointing season for Newman despite a fairly strong start.
 After averaging 14 disposals for the first 12 games of the year, things went horribly wrong in round 13 against Collingwood.
 Newman, in an awkward collision with Leon Davis, broke his leg in two places.
 This was a similar break to that of fellow Richmond player Nathan Brown in 2005.

 2007 season

-Newman was able to successfully recover from this horrible break and become one of Richmond's most consistent performers for the year.
+Newman was able to successfully recover from his broken leg and become one of Richmond's most consistent performers for the year.
 His run off the half-backline was crucial to the Tigers counter-attacking game plan.

 He scored one of the goals of 2007 against Fremantle when he received a 50 m penalty which led him to the centre square after a scuffle with Dean Solomon.
 Newman kicked a long bomb from the centre square which was going to be the last goal of the 1st quarter.
 This goal was considered for nomination as one of the "Tiger Treasures of the Century" during Richmond's centenary celebrations in 2008.